My Story - "Painting Outside the Lines"

 It was the spring of 1994.
 I was 8 months pregnant with child number 5.
 I heard there was a woman from Germany making her way to a small neighboring town to teach an art class.
 It was such a rare occasion, my curiosity and desire to learn insisted that I attend.

 My first attempt was met by the teacher with a raised eyebrow and, “that doesn’t look too joyful.”
-“What do you mean,” I disappointedly replied.
+“What do you mean,” I replied disappointedly.
 I had worked hard to create shapes and use colors I thought were joyful.
 “You have to FEEL joy inside first, then let that joy flow down your arm into the paint and onto the canvas,” cooed my instructor.
-Wow, what a concept! . . . an idea that sparked something deep inside . . . something I had to explore further.
+Wow, what a concept! . . . an idea that sparked something deep inside . . . something I knew I had to explore further.

 Sequestering a day, I shut myself off from the outside world, determined to test what I had learned.
 I gave myself permission to play with paint as if I were a child again.
 I mixed paint with new wonder.
 I was the paint, merging my essence with the canvas.
 My mind silenced as it surrendered to the feeling of the brush plunging into paint, the sensation of one color merging with another.
 Stroking the paint onto the white canvas, I witnessed it’s transformation.
 Mesmerized by the process, my body began filling with a love beyond what I had known love to be, divinity breathed me.

 A feeling of complete connection to ALL filled me as the last white space of the canvas disappeared.
 I stood back and visually took the whole thing in for the first time.
 I stared in awe and amazement.
-It was a beautiful cosmic flower.
+It actually looked like something . . . a beautiful cosmic flower.

 Images of pure inspiration had emerged, birthed as new life onto the canvas.
-Transfixed in hushed fascination, tears cascaded over my cheeks as I witnessed replete love, my true self.
-I had created a painting from my heart . . . not my mind!
-My artistic spark was fanned to a flame that day.
-A new aliveness, foreign yet fun, flooded my being.
+Transfixed in hushed fascination, tears cascaded over my cheeks as I experienced love as me . . . my true self.
+I had created a painting from my heart, not my mind!
+A deeper artistic spark was fanned to a flame that day.
+A new aliveness flooded my being.

 The old ways of creating art quit working as this new way emerged.
 I began stumbling into each new canvas not knowing.
 I playfully fell into the paint consumed by its buttery texture.
 Images magically appeared on the canvases from nowhere.
-Other dimensions were unveiled, unleashing a language of light that spoke directly to my soul.
+Other dimensions were unveiled unleashing a language of light that spoke from my soul.

 This place of childlike wonder is where I continue to paint from today.
 As each painting comes to completion, I stand back as the curious child to behold its magic.

-Painting has become a form of meditation.
 As I feel into which colors to use I am present in the moment.
 Like a compass, I trust the excitement in my body to make the choices obvious.
 I squeeze paint onto the palette as emotions build.
 Touching the various brushes, I find the one wanting to dive first into the paint.
 With brush in hand, I feel inward, noticing what’s there.
 Once feelings arise, I become the observer as they make their way onto the canvas, colorfully revealing themselves.
 Some emotions are soft and subtle while others are bright, even bold.
-Painting in this way celebrates and enlivens the soul.
+Painting in this way celebrates and enlivens my soul.

 Before going to the easel one day, I received a phone call informing me of a vengeful act toward someone I love.
 My emotions surged passionately, blood boiled and anger spiked.
 I made no attempt to muffle my feelings.
 I didn’t want to miss the opportunity to tap into the force of such powerful emotions.